trungnguyenw4/Advanced_Software_Design_Coursework_Blog/README.md

 __Budget Tracking Program__

 Welcome to our budget tracking program!
-This program is a part of our university coursework project developed by [James]  [Joav], [Orkan], and [Yamen].
+This program is a part of our university coursework project developed by James, Joav, Orkan, and Yamen.
 The deadline for this project is [21st of March].

 __Introduction__